-Are ransomware, virus and worms used to hack ships specifically designed for that purpose?
+Can ransomware, virus’s and worms be used to hack ships?
+Are they specifically designed for that purpose?

 (From a user on our Quora account)

-It’s still difficult and expensive to remote to a ship and update antivirus or set policies.
-Sometimes Shipping companies buy a ship having already their computer infected.
-That ship can run on a tight schedule with minimum time on a port, making it impossible for an IT engineer to visit her and clean/check PCs.
+It is even possible for a ship owner to purchase a used vessel which already has infected computers.
+The ship can run on a tight schedule with minimum time in port, making it impossible for an IT engineer to visit and clean/check PCs.

-Don’t forget that satellites have a specific bandwidth that can provide to a ship over a specific region (similar to the limitations of a mobile/cellular antenna) or a ship can be in a shipyard with interferences from metal structures blocking internet access.
+Satellites have specific bandwidth and may provide an internet connection to a ship over a specific region (similar to the limitations of a mobile/cellular antenna) or a ship can be in a shipyard with interferences from metal structures blocking internet access.

-Other times it’s difficult to communicate in English with crew as their language skills are to a basic standard.
+Another major issue is communication in English with the crew as their language skills are to a basic standard.

-So far we had many cases of infections that could be handled one way or another.
+So far we’ve had many cases of infections that could be handled one way or another.

-Shipping companies’ offices however are specifically targeted via ransomware and fake payment emails via their suppliers.
+Shipping companies’ offices however are specifically targeted by ransomware and fake payment emails that seem to be from genuine sources such as a supplier.
 We had cases with clients being victims of cyber criminals pretending to be a vendor/suppler sending fake banking details and managing to get real money out of their accounting departments.

-Cyber criminals are one step ahead from us IT engineers.
+Cyber criminals are one step ahead of us IT engineers.
 It’s a $billion business per year.
 So they will find a way to get through.

-So training is the best remedy.
-Keep your crew educated with written instructions or video presentations on how to protect themselves.
+Prevention is the best remedy.
+Keep your crew educated with written instructions or video presentations on how to protect themselves and the company.